corda/corda/docs/source/getting-set-up.rst

 JVM
 ~~~

 Corda is written in Kotlin and runs in a JVM.
+We develop against Oracle JDK 8, and other JVM implementations are not actively
-We recommend Oracle JDK 8, which can be obtained directly from
+supported.
+Oracle JDK 8 can be obtained directly from
 `Oracle <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 Installation instructions are
 available for `Windows <http://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ>`_,
 `Linux <http://docs.oracle.com/javase/8/docs/technotes/guides/install/linux_jdk.html#BJFGGEFG>`_ and